metabase/metabase/docs/administration-guide/databases/bigquery.md

 This page provides information on how to create and manage a connection to a Google [Bigquery](https://cloud.google.com/bigquery) dataset.

-> **Starting in v0.15.0**, Metabase provides a driver for connecting to BigQuery directly and executing queries against any datasets you have.
->**Starting in v0.36.0**, Metabase allows you to connect to your BigQuery dataset using a [Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts).

 ## Prerequisites

 You'll need to have a [Google Cloud Platform](https://cloud.google.com/) account with a [project](https://cloud.google.com/storage/docs/projects) you would like to use in Metabase.
 Consult the Google Cloud Platform documentation for how to [create and manage a project](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
 This project should have a BigQuery dataset for Metabase to connect to.